Multi-Zone Benefits of Mini-Splits

 Ductless heating and cooling system do not use ducts (flexible metal or synthetic tubes) to circulate the air through your home.
 With this type of equipment, the air from the room is pulled into the wall, floor or recessed ductless unit, blown over a heated or cooled evaporator coil (depending on your indoor comfort needs), and that conditioned air is circulated back into the room.
 This makes it possible for you to maintain the desired temperature in each room without relying on a single temperature range for your entire home.

-What’s the Difference between a Ducted and Ductless HVAC System?
+What’s the difference between a ducted and ductless HVAC system?

 Here are three key differences between these two types of systems: